cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 }
 ```

-Here we are saying that a call to `isValid` that returns true, will have as consequence that the receiver is not null:
+Here we are saying that a call to `isValid` that returns true, will have as a consequence that the receiver is not null:

 ```kotlin
 val aInt : Int? = getAnInt()